fyellin/PuzzleSolver/README.md

 #### The Generator
 The generator is a function that takes a `Clue` argument (mainly for its length) and returns possible clue values.
-The returned clue values can either be an integers or a string.
+The individual clue values can eacg either be an integer or a string.
-The generator returns either an iterator, a list, or a generator of such values.
+The generator returns either an iterator, a list, or a generator of such values (i.e. something that can be iterated)

 In very rare cases, the generator can be `None`.
 This is described later.

 The file `Generators.py` contains several generators of the sort that frequently appear in Magpie puzzles.
-It also contains generators that return a pre-calculated list and generators that just return every possible value.
+It also contains a generator that return a pre-calculated list and a generator that just return every possible value.
 The latter probably shouldn't be used for clues longer than length 6.

+Each clue's generator is called once, so the generator does not need to be that efficient.

 #### Non-standard clues